Hunger: Others

 Local establishments calling themselves "food banks" or "soup kitchens" are often run either by Christian churches or less frequently by secular civil society groups.
 Other religions carry out similar hunger relief efforts, though sometimes with slightly different methods.
 For example, in the Sikh tradition of Langar, food is served to the hungry direct from Sikh temples.
-There are exceptions to this, for example in the UK Sikhs run some of the food banks, as well as giving out food direct from their Gurdwara's.
+There are exceptions to this, for example in the UK Sikhs run some of the food banks, as well as giving out food direct from their Gurdwaras.

 Hunger and gender

+World Bank studies consistently find that about 60% of those who are hungry are female.
+Globally, women typically face greater economic barriers compared to men and have access to fewer resources, creating greater obstacles to food security.
 In both developing and advanced countries, parents sometimes go without food so they can feed their children.
 Women, however, seem more likely to make this sacrifice than men.
-World Bank studies consistently find that about 60% of those who are hungry are female.
-The apparent explanation for this imbalance is that, compared to men, women often forgo meals in order to feed their children.
 Older sources sometimes claim this phenomenon is unique to developing countries, due to greater sexual inequality.
 More recent findings suggested that mothers often miss meals in advanced economies too.
 For example, a 2012 study undertaken by Netmums in the UK found that one in five mothers sometimes misses out on food to save their children from hunger.

+One partner-households are especially vulnerable to food insecurity and highlight a gender disparity in food security.
+In the U.S., households with children raised by single-mothers are more likely to be food insecure compared to households with single-fathers.
+Differences in time allocation between paid work and unpaid work may also be an explanation for increased food disparity in women-lead households, as women tend to dedicate more time to unpaid work comparatively.

 In several periods and regions, gender has also been an important factor determining whether or not victims of hunger would make suitable examples for generating enthusiasm for hunger relief efforts.
-James Vernon, in his Hunger: A Modern History, wrote that in Britain before the 20th century, it was generally only women and children suffering from hunger who could arouse compassion.
+James Vernon, in his Hunger: A Modern History, wrote that in Britain before the twentieth century, it was generally only women and children suffering from hunger who could arouse compassion.
 Men who failed to provide for themselves and their families were often regarded with contempt.

 This changed after World War I, where thousands of men who had proved their manliness in combat found themselves unable to secure employment.
 Similarly, female gender could be advantageous for those wishing to advocate for hunger relief, with Vernon writing that being a woman helped Emily Hobhouse draw the plight of hungry people to wider attention during the Second Boer War.